julieelarson/SeedBankBias/README.md

 PROJECT OVERVIEW
 --------------------

-This repository contains one R script and four CSV data files related to the Seed Bank Bias Project - an assessment of how the taxonomic and functional composition of vegetation and seedbank change across an edaphic gradient (i.e. soil terraces increasing in elevation and surface age) in Boulder, CO, USA.
+This repository contains one R script and four .CSV data files related to the Seed Bank Bias Project - an assessment of how the taxonomic and functional composition of vegetation and seedbank change across an edaphic gradient (i.e. soil terraces increasing in elevation and surface age) in Boulder, CO, USA.